 Kristen’s movement work has focused on organizing white communities to take action for racial justice.
 She served as a founder, lead organizer, and educator on racial justice issues with Groundwork, a community organization of white people working to achieve racial justice.
 She also served as staff for Showing Up for Racial Justice (SURJ), a national network of groups and individuals working to undermine white supremacy and achieve racial justice.

-After over a decade working in social services and community organizing, Kristen realized a need to focus on building and evaluating longer-term strategies to move the political needle in white communities.
-She received her Masters in Social Work (MSW) from the University of California, Los Angeles and is building on her extensive practice experience through community-engaged research.
-She is an organizer with the local SURJ affiliate White People 4 Black Lives and was a Regional Field Director on the Reform LA Jails campaign – a Los Angeles County ballot initiative approved in March 2020 that reallocates funds from jail expansion into community resources and increases accountability for the Sheriff’s Department.
+Kristen is an active organizer with the local SURJ affiliate AWARE-LA and White People 4 Black Lives and was a Regional Field Director on the Reform LA Jails campaign – a Los Angeles County ballot initiative approved in March 2020 that reallocates funds from jail expansion into community resources and increases accountability for the Sheriff’s Department.